eclipse-archived/ceylon-lang.org/documentation/1.1/faq/index.md

 ### What version of Java is required to run Ceylon?

-Both Ceylon and Ceylon IDE require Java 7.
+Both Ceylon and Ceylon IDE require Java 7 or Java 8.

 ### Can you tell me more about how it works?